Project and artworks development

-The fence obviously deters access to Freeman’s Wood, so the use of this land by members of the public diminished initially.
+The fence obviously deterred access to Freeman’s Wood, so the use of this land by members of the public diminished initially.
 But the fence is not continuous, including a section beside the cycle path of a few hundred metres where there is no fencing.
-Also, gaps were created at various points, so the fence is permeable and it is still fairly easy for people to access the land.
-During the development of this project to date, it has become well used by local people once more, and there are well-trodden footpaths, and clear cycle paths.
-Lancashire County Council has given approval in principle to the designation of the three requested footpaths across it.
+Also, gaps were created at various points, so the fence was permeable and it was still fairly easy for people to access the land.
+During the development of this project, it became well used by local people once more, and there were well-trodden footpaths, and clear cycle paths.
+Lancashire County Council gave approval in principle to the designation of the three requested footpaths across it.

 Commissioned artists and the resulting artworks

 StoreyG2 commissioned three sets of artists to lead an investigation of the Freeman's Wood site, to research and explore land-ownership and its social effects, and to produce new art works, which would aim to raise awareness of, and stimulate thought about, these issues.

 The artists Layla Curtis, Goldin+Senneby, and Sans Facon, who each have an international profile, were selected because they produce high quality work, and their practice and approaches are appropriate for the topic.